hawcx/sdk_docs/docs/get-started.md

 5. Customize the application name, icon, and other resources as needed for your project.
 6. Start building your application using HawcxFramework's features!

-For a detailed guide on the key features of HawcxFramework and how to implement them in your new application, please proceed to the First Steps section.
+For a detailed guide on the key features of HawcxFramework and how to implement them in your new application, please proceed to the next section.